Gaggia Classic Pro Review. Still The Best in 2022?

 Metal splitter

-The splitter on the bottom of the portafilter, which does the job of separating the Espresso coffee flow into two sides, is metal on the original versions, but the 2015 version came with a plastic splitter.
+The splitter on the bottom of the portafilter, which does the job of separating the Espresso flow into two sides, is metal on the original versions, nevertheless the 2015 version came with a plastic splitter.

 On the Gaggia Classic Pro, I’m happy to see that they’ve switched back to the metal splitter.